Other Exercises

 Got killed by a blow, lay slain by a cane

-That sailed the air and came down through the room,
+sailed through the air and down through the room,

 Now ain't the time for your tears.